seppinho/mutserve/README.md

 ```

 ## Included workflow steps:

+The following steps are available online.
+For local execution, only the Pileup step is executed:

 * Align: Aligning single-end and paired-end reads with BWA.
 It uses the JNI bindings from [JBWA](https://github.com/lindenb/jbwa).
 * Sort: Sorting aligned reads and creating a BAM file.
 It uses the secondary sort mechanism of Hadoop.